Mental Health Nursing (BN)

 Clinical placements are an essential part of Nursing and Midwifery degree programmes across the UK.
 The Nursing and Midwifery Council (NMC) require nursing and midwifery students to complete 50% of the programme in clinical practice.

-Cardiff School of Nursing and Midwifery Studies works with a number of healthcare organisations to provide a range of suitable clinical placements so that at the end of the programme you will have experienced a wide range of healthcare provision.
+Cardiff School of Healthcare Sciences works with a number of healthcare organisations to provide a range of suitable clinical placements so that at the end of the programme you will have experienced a wide range of healthcare provision.

 While in clinical practice you will be supported by a practicing nurse or midwife, who will be able to advise, support and supervise you throughout your placement.
 Practice learning opportunities are vital to your learning experience, and our students value the solid grounding in clinical practice that placements provide.